apache/calcite/site/_docs/materialized_views.md

 ##### Rewriting coverage

-Let us illustrate with some examples the coverage of the view rewriting algorithm implemented in `AbstractMaterializedViewRule`.
+Let us illustrate with some examples the coverage of the view rewriting algorithm implemented in `MaterializedViewRule`.
 The examples are based on the following database schema.

 ```
 CREATE TABLE depts(